Skip to content

 Why is agency accounting different?

-Three structural issues: ASC 606 gross-vs-net revenue presentation (most agencies should report net of pass-throughs), retainer revenue recognition (ratable over service period), and project profitability by client and engagement with separation between billable, reimbursable, and pass-through costs.
+Three structural issues: ASC 606 gross-vs-net revenue presentation (most agencies should report net of pass-throughs), retainer revenue recognition (ratable over the service period), and project profitability by client and engagement with separation between billable, reimbursable, and pass-through costs.

 What is gross-vs-net revenue for agencies?